Everything Is Wrong (album): In popular culture

 "God Moving Over the Face of the Waters" is featured in the trailer and closing moments of the 1995 film Heat.
 The song was also featured in the trailer for Syriana along with the 2023 film Gran Turismo.

-"First Cool Hive" is featured in the final scene of the 1996 film Scream.
+"First Cool Hive" is featured in the final scene of the 1996 film Scream and again in the ending scene of the 2026 film Scream 7.

 "When It's Cold I'd Like to Die" is featured in The Sopranos, at the end of the episode "Join the Club".
-Additionally, the song was featured in season 1 and 4 of Stranger Things.
+Additionally, the song is featured in the first, fourth, and fifth seasons of Stranger Things.

 An instrumental version features at the end of the 2006 documentary film Deliver Us From Evil.

 "Anthem" has also been featured in various movies and TV series, most notably in its remixed Cinematic Version—for example, in Michael Mann's 2006 movie Miami Vice.
 Interestingly, the soundtrack of that movie includes the original 1995 album version, not the remix that was first released on Moby's Everything Is Wrong: Non-Stop DJ Mix album in 1996.

+"Feeling So Real" is featured twice in the 2025 film The Plague.